coronel08/my-notes/notes/docs/aws.md

     * Health Checks - checks status of resources, can integrate with CloudWatch
 * Cloudfront - Can integrate AWS Shield and AWS WAF to protect against network DDOS attacks.
     * Can use infront of an Application Load Balancer
+    * Cloudfront Key Pairs - created by root user, used to create signed URLs or signed cookies.
 ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q4-i2.jpg)

 ---